Tsukasa-Nefren/Sympho-Sharp/README.md

 ## Example Sound Configuration

+You can add list of the sound by edit ``Sympho/sounds/sounds.json`` file.
 Example usage for "ayaya" sound, if just ``!ayaya`` will random select sound in the list to be played, but if put the number behind command like ``!ayaya 2``, File "ayaya 2.mp3" will be played.

 ```jsonc
 [